TheDurtch/AnimeFetch/README.md

 This is my first time using Python and I am trying to learn while making this script

+make sure to update the varibles in rss_feed.py before using

 You'll need Aria2c (for rss-feed.py) and NvEnc (for encode_anime) to use these scripts.